ajwillia-ms/presentations/Enlightenment/life_beyond_16/life_beyond_16.md

 # Overview

-Enlightenment started as a window manager for Linux back in 1997, created by rasterman around which a large community has been built.
+Enlightenment started as a window manager for Linux back in 1997.
+Created by rasterman (rasterman.com) and developed by nearly 100 authors.

-In 2003 work began on the next big release but many years later most folk assume it died.
+In 2000 work began on the next big release but many years later most folk assume it died.

 And yet it lives...

 ---

-# Enlightenment
+# TL;DR

 <br />
 <br />